-The Company pledges its financial instruments owned and securities received as collateral to collateralize repurchase agreements, securities loaned, other secured financings and derivatives and to cover customer short sales.
+The Company pledges its financial instruments owned to collateralize repurchase agreements, securities loaned, other secured financings, and derivatives, as well as for delivery to counterparties to cover short positions held by the Company and by customers.
 Counterparties may or may not have the right to sell or repledge the collateral.

-Pledged assets that can be sold or repledged by the secured party are identified as Financial instruments owned (pledged to various parties) and Securities received as collateral (pledged to various parties) in the Company's consolidated statement of financial condition.
+Pledged financial instruments that can be sold or repledged by the secured party are identified as Financial instruments owned (pledged to various parties) in the Company's consolidated statement of financial condition.